snowplow/documentation/docs/recipes/recipe-data-products-base-tracking/index.md

 ![](./images/sntp-patch.png)

+Now your Snowtype configuration file should include the Data Product in the `dataProductIds` array.

 ### Generating code and implementation instructions

 On your terminal now run `npx @snowplow/snowtype generate --instructions`.
 If all is as expected, after a few seconds, you will have the following files generated: